Tim Tebow Gets First Spring Training Hit, Makes Circus Catch [Video]

 — Josh White (@_JoshRWhite) March 13, 2017

-When asked why Tebow, a minor league camp invitee, started in left over other minor leaguers, Manager Terry Collins claimed the team is short on outfielders because of the World Baseball Classic and that “The other guys are 18.
+When asked why Tebow, a minor league camp invitee, started in left over other minor leaguers, Manager Terry Collins claimed the team is short on outfielders because of he World Baseball Classic and that “The other guys are 18.
 He’s not..
 I think if there’s anybody who needs to make a fast jump, it’d be somebody in his category.
 When you talk to him about his experiences, it’s about, ‘Hey, look, you pick your game up when you play against better competition.’
 We’re hoping that helps him get out of the gate,” ESPN reported.

 Tebow did not bore the fan with a headfirst, diving catch of Justin Bour’s line drive in the second inning.
 Said Mets pitcher Noah Syndergaard, according to the New York Post, about Tebow’s defensive gem, “That was awesome.
 The guy is a tremendous athlete.”